LT-Intro-To-AI-SY2425/a6-creating-predictive-models-ajzkhaja/part4-classification/a6_part4_writeup.md

 1. Comment out the StandardScaler and re-run your test.
 How accurate is the model?
 Why is that?

 2. How accurate is the model with the StandardScaler?
 Is this model accurate enough for the given use case?
-Explain.
+Explain. model is 88% accurate .
+I think it should be accurate enough but I am not sure
 3. Looking at the predicted and actual results, how did the model do?
 Was there a pattern to the inputs that the model was incorrect about?
+   Higher salaries had less accurate output
 4. Would a 34 year old Female who makes 56000 a year buy an SUV according to the model?
 Remember to scale the data before running it through the model.
+   Would not be able to buy an SUV